Josephus: Impact on history and archaeology

 Josephus mentions that in his day there were 240 towns and villages scattered across Upper and Lower Galilee, some of which he names.
 Josephus's works are the primary source for the chain of Jewish high priests during the Second Temple period.
 A few of the Jewish customs named by him include the practice of hanging a linen curtain at the entrance to one's house, and the Jewish custom to partake of a Sabbath-day's meal around the sixth-hour of the day (at noon).
 He notes also that it was permissible for Jewish men to marry many wives (polygamy).

-His writings provide a significant, extra-Biblical account of the post-Exilic period of the Maccabees, the Hasmonean dynasty, and the rise of Herod the Great.
+Josephus's writings provide a significant, extra-Biblical account of the post-Exilic period of the Maccabees, the Hasmonean dynasty, and the rise of Herod the Great.
 He also describes the Sadducees, the Pharisees and Essenes, the Herodian Temple, Quirinius's census and the Zealots, and such figures as Pontius Pilate, Herod the Great, Agrippa I and Agrippa II, John the Baptist, James the brother of Jesus, and Jesus.
 Josephus represents an important source for studies of immediate post-Temple Judaism and the context of early Christianity.

 A careful reading of Josephus's writings and years of excavation allowed Ehud Netzer, an archaeologist from Hebrew University, to discover what he considered to be the location of Herod's Tomb, after searching for 35 years.
 It was above aqueducts and pools, at a flattened desert site, halfway up the hill to the Herodium, 12 km south of Jerusalem—as described in Josephus's writings.
 In October 2013, archaeologists Joseph Patrich and Benjamin Arubas challenged the identification of the tomb as that of Herod.
 According to Patrich and Arubas, the tomb is too modest to be Herod's and has several unlikely features.
 Roi Porat, who replaced Netzer as excavation leader after the latter's death, stood by the identification.